bragin/ublog/Redis.md

 - title
 - abstract
 - content
-- ts
+- ts (publishing time)
 - published
 - tags
 - headerimg

-posts - set of all posts (by id), type=sorted set user:<USER_ID>:posts - set of all posts (by id) by this user, type=sorted set
+posts - set of all published posts (by id), type=sorted set, sorted by ts drafts - set of all drats posts (by id), type=sorted set, sorted by ts user:<USER_ID>:posts - set of all posts (by id) by this user, type=sorted set all - set of all types of posts (by id), type=sorted set, sorted by ts

 Global counters
 global:nextUserId
+global:nextPostId